 - Social icons

 - Image Block buttons

-The line graph near the top of the panel shows trends over time for the selected time and device.
+The line graph near the top of the panel shows trends over time for the selected time.
 Hover over any point on the graph for a specific date.

 At the top of the graph, Button clicks and Form submissions display total clicks and submissions across your site in the selected date range.
 Click one of the KPIs to compare results for individual buttons or forms.